 Although closely related, medical device design and medical product development serve different purposes.

-Medical device design focuses on usability, engineering execution, ergonomics, and compliance-ready design.
+This design focuses on usability, engineering execution, ergonomics, and compliance-ready design.
 Medical product development encompasses the entire lifecycle of a device, including design, testing, manufacturing, and commercialization.
 Effective medical device design forms the foundation of successful medical product development by minimizing redesigns and regulatory delays.

 Common Challenges in Medical Device Design